geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	- Update Scotty’s Microsoft 365 email addresses to include the email addresses from his on-premises account, change the primary SMTP address to this XXYYZZa.xxxCustomDomainxxx.xxx address, and add an additional alias for the mail.onmicrosoft.com account.<br/>

 	By making these changes, the email addresses for Scotty’s on-premises and Microsoft 365 accounts should be identical.
-Then when you do a force sync it will synchronize the on-premises and Microsoft 365 addresses together in Scotty’s one Microsoft 365 account.   <br/>
+Then when you do a force sync, it will synchronize the on-premises and Microsoft 365 addresses together in Scotty’s one Microsoft 365 account.   <br/>

 	‎You are currently in the Domain Controller VM (LON-DC1) looking at the Office 365 **Exchange admin center** for Exchange Online.
 You are in the **email address** tab for Scotty’s Microsoft 365 account.
 This displays the following two email addresses: